Search Knowledge Base by Keyword

 By Jason Watson, CPA

 Is there a way to have the business reimburse, compensate, or otherwise pay for my home office?
-Or, can I still take a home office deduction with an S corporation?
+Can I still take a home office deduction with an S corporation?
 Yes, there is a way to claim a home office deduction with an S Corp.

 Prior to the IRS making a recommendation to use the Accountable Plan and subsequent reimbursements to the employee (or shareholders), taxpayers would charge their corporation rent and declare the rent as income on Schedule E. Ok, but not elegant.